6.5 Creedmoor vs .308: The Numbers Don't Lie

 The M1 carbine was much more compact and was paired up with either a 20-round or 30-round magazine which provided a lot of firepower, especially against a K-98 Mauser or a Japanese Type 99.
 However, the .30 carbine, a straight-walled cartridge, leaves a little to be desired in a main battle rifle.

-The .308 afforded most of the knock-down power of the .30-06, most if not all of the range, in a cartridge that could operate in a smaller weapon, more compact magazines, etc.
+The .308 afforded most of the knock-down power of the .30-06, most if not all of the range, in a cartridge that could operate in a smaller firearm, more compact magazines, etc.

 6.5 Creedmoor